MiladDgDev/ADS/README.md

 - IntelliSense for TypeScript and JavaScript
 - Built-in terminal for running TypeScript compiler
 - Extensions for enhanced productivity (e.g., TypeScript support, live server for testing)

+## Answers to Questions

+The questions outlined in the provided Word document have been addressed and answered.
+The responses and relevant details can be found within this repository, including in the code comments, README content, and implementation notes.